MehulKhanna/PokeGrinder/readme.md

 1. Hunting

 - Encounters Pokémon and uses a ball depending on the rarity of the Pokémon.
-- Uses a ball of lower price if missing the specified ball in the config.
+- Use a ball of lower price if missing the specified ball in the config.

 2. Fishing